 The Abigail Wexner Research Institute (AWRI) at Nationwide Children’s Hospital is dedicated to training the next generation of research scientists.
-In order to participate in a research experience at AWRI, students must either:
+We offer several summer programs for high school and undergraduate students.

 - Receive school credit for a research experience.
 Students must provide written documentation of the school credit that will be earned for the experience or the requirement of an internship for graduation.
-These individuals will be considered Research Interns and will onboard through Research Education and Development at AWRI.
+These individuals will be considered research interns and will onboard through Research Education and Development at AWRI.

-We are unable to provide placement for students into specific laboratories unless they participate in one of the programs described below (Futures Matter or SURF).
+We are unable to provide placement for research aides or research interns into specific laboratories unless they participate in one of the programs described below (Futures Matter, CCVR IUST, etc.).
 We encourage students outside of these programs to research our numerous Centers of Emphasis and find areas that interest them.